difli/roadmap-clip-zeroshot-finetuning-/README.md

-# Automating Zero-Shot Detection Fine-Tuning with SkyCLIP and Agents
+# Automating Zero-Shot Classification of Land Use from Satellite Images with SkyCLIP and Agents

-This guide provides a complete roadmap for fine-tuning **SkyCLIP** using **6 million satellite images** to achieve **state-of-the-art zero-shot detection**.
-The process incorporates **agent-based automation** for seamless data generation, training, and system optimization.
+This guide provides a roadmap for fine-tuning **SkyCLIP** to improve **zero-shot classification** of **land use categories** (e.g., agriculture, streets, vineyards, beachbars) from satellite images.
+The process incorporates **agent-based automation** to efficiently manage data preparation, fine-tuning, and vector search deployment.

 ---

 ## **Overview**

 ### **Objective**
-- Build a fine-tuned SkyCLIP model tailored to your proprietary satellite images for detecting **any user-defined category** (e.g., beachbars, vineyards).
+- Build a fine-tuned SkyCLIP model specialized for **land use classification** based on satellite images.
+- Enable robust **zero-shot classification** of new user-defined land use categories.
-- Enable real-time zero-shot search using embeddings stored in **Astra DB Vector Store**.
+- Provide scalable embedding storage and querying capabilities using **Astra DB Vector Store**.

 ### **Key Features**
-1. **Automated Caption Generation**: Use agents to process satellite images and generate captions with BLIP-2.
+1. **Automated Caption Generation**: Use agents to generate descriptive captions for satellite images.
-2. **Fine-Tuning SkyCLIP**: Train the model on generated image-text pairs using contrastive learning.
+2. **Fine-Tuning SkyCLIP**: Train SkyCLIP on the generated captions for improved contrastive learning.
-3. **Scalable Embedding Storage**: Use Astra DB Vector Store for efficient similarity search.
+3. **Scalable Embedding Storage**: Leverage Astra DB Vector Store for efficient similarity search.
-4. **Zero-Shot Querying**: Provide user-defined queries with robust inference from SkyCLIP.
+4. **Zero-Shot Classification**: Enable flexible, user-defined querying of land use categories.

 ---